 Identify needs for monitoring, modeling, indicator/metric development, and information management for STAR development.
 Identify needs for monitoring, modeling, indicator/metric development, and information management for STAR development.

 Coordinate with other GITs.
 Seek opportunities to engage Advisory Committees and the Communications Workgroup as needed.

+Recommend GIT Chair and Vice Chair for designation by MB.

+GITs will periodically review their membership to ensure diverse and adequate representation.

 Leadership and Membership: Each GIT has one Chair and one Vice Chair.
 While the Chair or Vice Chair can be Federal, State, or other organization such as a non-government organizations (NGOs), at all times either the Chair or Vice Chair is Federal or State.
-The GIT Chair will not be a voting member of the MB but will serve in an advisory capacity to the MB on a regular basis.
-GIT Chairs and vice-chairs serve two year renewable terms, with concurrence of the GIT members and the current GIT Chair.
-New GIT Chairs and vice-chairs will be selected by GIT members.
+GIT Chairs are non-voting members of the MB.
+GIT Chairs and Vice Chairs serve two year renewable terms, with concurrence of the MB.
+New GIT Chairs and Vice Chairs will be designated by the MB with recommendations from GIT members.
 The GIT Chair is responsible for coordinating with the MB on strategic plans for achieving high-priority restoration outcomes as well as periodically providing updates to the MB on progress and roadblocks encountered.
 The MB works closely with GIT leaders while also empowering them to have the greatest discretion possible over short-term adjustments to execution of strategic plans to allow quick adaptations to changing internal and external circumstances.
 The Chairs and Vice Chairs shall be individuals representing agencies with significant authority in that GIT’s topic areas and those individuals should be at a leadership level within their organization.
+The membership of each GIT is determined by the criteria developed by each GIT.
+During the process of adding new members, each GIT is advised to consider the following principles: 1) Who (signatory representatives, advisory committees, key organizations); 2) Level of commitment (attendance, willingness to participate in activities related to implementation of management strategies); and 3) Skills and perspectives (geographic diversity, expertise).

 Duration of Membership: GIT members serve indefinite terms.